sigasi/sigasi_insights/content/manual/rules/quick-fix-for-third-party-libraries.md

 easily map the entities you need.
 See also {{< page "tech/vivado-unisim" >}}.

+**Note:**: this Quick Fix is not yet available in Sigasi Studio for VS Code.

 {{% ruleConfiguration %}}
 {{< rule id=50 />}}
 {{% /ruleConfiguration %}}